jrladd/networks/course-info/course-policies.md

 ### Lateness and Extensions

 All assignments are due by the time listed on the prompt.
 I know that things don't always go according to plan.
-If you need an extension, simply ask for one (by email), and you'll almost always receive it.
+If you need an extension, simply ask for one (using the web form), and you'll almost always receive it.
 You don't need an excuse to receive an extension!

 However, you **must ask for the extension *at least* 24 hours before the assignment deadline**.
-When you email about an extension, please propose a new deadline for the assignment (a good rule of thumb is 2 or 3 days after the original deadline).
-Any work received late without an agreed-upon extension will be penalized one point per day.
+To request an extension, simply [fill out this form](https://forms.office.com/r/CvgQqWDz4B), where you will propose a new deadline for the assignment (a good rule of thumb is a day or two after the original deadline).
+Any work received late (less than 48 hours) without an agreed-upon extension will receive a point deduction.

-But keep in mind: **I cannot accept any assignment more than one week late.** Assignments more than one week late will receive a 0.
+But keep in mind: **I cannot accept any assignment more than 48 hours late.** Assignments more than 48 hours late will receive a 0.

 #### Longer Absences